Praful1008/commclassroom/README.md

-# Community Classroom is OP
+# This community classroom is made for tutorial purpose

-- Kunal Kushwaha says that this community is amazing.
+- Pratik is a programmer
-- Kunal made this change
+- Pratik added some new point